 Some of the ways the TBFA reaches out to the public include farm drive tours, booths at local events and public speaking engagements.
 Visit our Event Calendar for more information!

-The TBFA prides itself in being a visible part of the rural community, and you can often find our member services rep, Linda Turk, or our board members at agricultural events in and around Thunder Bay.
+The TBFA prides itself in being a visible part of the rural community, and you can often find our board members at agricultural events in and around Thunder Bay.
 There are fun events like the Slate River Plowing Match, The Murillo or Hymers Fall Fairs, and the Thunder Bay Soil and Crop Annual Spring Farm Conference.

 Our local federation also strives to ensure that agriculture remains a vital part of the Thunder Bay economy and geography.
 We do this through discussions with politicians at all levels of government, and lobbying for the needs and rights of farmers and rural citizens alike.